fadiaputriananda/Online-Retail-Exploratory-Data-Analysis-with-Python/README.md

 # Online-Retail-Exploratory-Data-Analysis-with-Python
-This project was made to increase skills in data analytics and was helped by Coursera to create the script code.
+This project was made to increase skills in data analysis and was helped by Coursera to create the script code.

 Summary
 In this project, I explore and analyze data to identify patterns, outliers, and correlations, allowing me to make data-driven decisions and recommendations to optimize the store's operations and improve customer satisfaction.
 I will uncover key trends through visualizations and statistical analysis, such as the busiest sales months, best-selling products, and the store's most valuable customers.